Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Analytic Framework

 with $\mu_{\rm H}\simeq 1.4$ accounting for He.
-Using the soliton scaling (Eq.~1), this implies that for fixed $(f_g,\xi)$ the achievable column increases rapidly with deeper, more compact cores.
-In Fig.~1 we define the ``Too Transparent'' region by $N_{\rm H,max}(f_g=1,\xi=1)<10^{24}\,{\rm cm^{-2}}$.
+Using the soliton scaling (Eq.~(\ref{eq:rc_scaling})), this implies that for fixed $(f_g,\xi)$ the achievable column increases rapidly with deeper, more compact cores.
+In Fig.~1 we define the ``Generic Transparency'' region by $N_{\rm H,max}(f_g=1,\xi=1)<10^{24}\,{\rm cm^{-2}}$.
 As shown by the orange band in Fig.~1, adopting conservative values ($f_g=0.1, \xi=3$) shifts this threshold, but $m_{22}\approx 2$ remains a plausible solution for $M_s \sim 10^9 \msun$.
-We note that Eq.~(\ref{eq:NH_massbudget}) is a conservative geometric estimate; gas clumping would increase the effective line-of-sight column, while feedback might reduce $f_g$.
+We note that Eq.~(\ref{eq:NH_massbudget}) is a conservative geometric estimate; gas clumping would increase the effective line-of-sight column, while feedback might reduce $f_g$. \paragraph{Relation to hydrostatic stratification.} For reference, an isothermal atmosphere in hydrostatic equilibrium satisfies $\nabla P=-\rho_g\nabla\Phi_s$, with